-- Odour prevention and control measures that will be implemented during non-standard operating conditions (start-up, shut-down, maintenance and/or upset operating conditions).
+- Odour prevention and control measures that will be implemented during both standard and non-standard operating conditions (start-up, shut-down, maintenance and/or upset operating conditions).

 - Routine monitoring of the performance of the anaerobic digesters and facility odour containment and control equipment as part of the facility inspection and maintenance program.
-For example, gas detectors (LEL, H2S and CO) will be used as an operational tool to adjust the feedstock schedule if undesired gasses are being produced.
+For example, gas detectors will be used as an operational tool to adjust the feedstock schedule if undesired gasses are being produced.

 Any conditions stipulated in the EPEA approval, if granted, related to air emissions limits, monitoring and reporting, along with any odour management requirements for the facility will be strictly adhered to.
 The EPEA approval and conditions will be publicly available.